OvulaRing studies & clinical evidence (DOI, PubMed, PDFs)

 Evidence at a glance

-• Best supported: Peer‑reviewed publications show that continuous intravaginal core‑temperature measurement (OvulaRing) can be used for the identification and prediction of the fertile window.
+• Best evidence: Peer-reviewed publications show that continuous intravaginal core temperature measurement (OvulaRing) can be used to identify and predict the fertile window.

-Note: This overview summarizes sources and key statements from abstracts/publications.
-It is not medical advice.
+Note: This overview is intended to provide transparency regarding sources and is not a substitute for medical advice.

-Want to put the studies into context?
-Here you will find methodology, information for medical professionals and the most important quality criteria.
+Want to understand the studies?
+Here you’ll find information on methodology, medical details and the key quality criteria.

-Are you looking for scientific sources on OvulaRing?
-Here you will find all the key publications – clearly sorted, with brief descriptions and direct links (DOI, PubMed, PDF).
+Are you looking for academic sources on OvulaRing?
+Here you’ll find all the key publications – clearly organised, with brief descriptions and direct links (DOI, PubMed, PDF).

-Note: This list is an overview of sources, not medical advice.
+Note: This list is a list of sources, not medical advice.
+Go directly to:

 1) Peer-reviewed studies (core evidence)